About Pole Beans

 When to Plant Pole Bean Seeds

-Plant your beans after the last frost in the Spring.
-Ideally, your soil temperature will be around 60-70 degrees F.
+Direct sow your beans after the last frost in the spring.
+Ideally, your soil temperature will be around 60 to 70°F.

 Where to Plant Pole Bean Seeds

-Pole and runner bean plants grow bigger than their bush bean cousins, so they need more space.
-Pole and runner bean seeds need 3 feet (91cm) between rows and 7 to 12 inches (18 to 33cm) between plants.
-If you want your pole or runner bean plants to vine up a tepee-shaped support, dig holes in the corners of a 3 foot square (91cm), and plant 3 pole bean seeds in each.
-Maypoles, arches and natural supports, such as sweet corn, are often used to support the vines of pole and runner beans.
+Pole and runner bean plants grow taller than their bush bean cousins—growing up instead of out gives more green beans in less space.
+Pole and runner bean seeds need three feet (91cm) between rows and 7 to 12 inches between plants.
+If you want your pole or runner bean plants to vine up a tepee-shaped support, dig holes in the corners of a three-foot square, and plant three pole bean seeds in each.
+Maypoles, arches, and natural supports, such as sweet corn, are often used to support the vines of pole and runner beans.

 How to Plant Pole Bean Seeds

-Pole and runner bean seeds should be planted 1 inch (2.5cm) deep in clay soil and 1.5 inches (3.75cm) deep in sandy soils.
-Pole bean seeds need soil temperatures to reach 65F (18C) to sprout reliably.
+Pole and runner bean seeds should be planted one inch deep.
+Pole bean seeds need soil temperatures to reach 65°F to sprout reliably.
 Runner beans typically grow better in colder areas than pole or bush beans.
+Best soil pH is 6.5 to 7.5 (neutral soil).
+Beans like a little potassium and phosphorus, but avoid excess nitrogen.
+Beans are modest feeders, and like all legumes can actually help improve the soil by creating their own nitrogen.

 How to Harvest Pole Beans